Dario Knežević: International career

-Knežević has won 13 caps and scored one goal for the Croatian national team, making his debut as well as scoring his first international goal in a friendly match against Hong Kong on 1 February 2006.
+Knežević has won 13 caps and scored one goal for the Croatia national team, making his debut as well as scoring his first international goal in a friendly match against Hong Kong on 1 February 2006.
 He was not called up for the 2006 FIFA World Cup.
 He was a regular part of Croatian team in qualifying matches for 2008 European Championship.
 Knežević came on as a substitute in two tournament matches, but in the third match which he started, he played 25 minutes before he had to be replaced because of an injury.
 His final international was a November 2009 friendly match against Liechtenstein.